 Review the Official Driver’s Handbook

 The Ontario Driver’s Handbook is the first step to do before you apply for and write the G1 test.
-It has all the information and facts you will need to learn from to become a knowledgeable and safe driver on the road.
+It has all the information and facts you will need to learn to become a knowledgeable and safe driver on the road.

 Some questions may involve the graduated licensing system or drive in adverse conditions.
 Studying the Handbook can help you better understand the information you may see during the written test.
 The more familiar you are with the Ontario Driver’s Handbook, the better opportunity you will have to pass the test the first time.